 Dr. Rosenberg received his doctorate in biology from Dalhousie University in Halifax, Canada and previously studied oceanography at Oregon State University and fisheries biology at the University of Massachusetts.

-This webinar will be moderated by Steve Heilig, MPH, CHE's director of Public Health and Education.
-It will last for 45 minutes and be recorded for the archive.
+This webinar was moderated by Steve Heilig, MPH, CHE's director of Public Health and Education.
+It lasted for 45 minutes and was recorded for the archive.